sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

 - [Gallery](https://material.io/resources/gallery), by Google LLC: Quickly upload and sync Sketch artboards to Gallery collections.
+- [Symbol Namer](https://github.com/perrysmotors/symbol-namer), by Giles Perry: A plugin to help you rename symbols.
+Save default values, use override text, and do powerful, pattern-based renaming.
 - [Stickers](https://github.com/romannurik/Sketch-Stickers), by Roman Nurik: A Sketch plugin that lets you browse and quickly drag+drop stickers (specially tagged layers) in your Sketch Libraries.
 - [Browser Preview](https://github.com/lukasoppermann/browser-preview), by Lukas Oppermann: Quickly preview an artboard in your browser.
 - [Sketch Topographic](https://github.com/ziven27/Sketch-topographic), by ziven27: Display Topographic Information